5 Apps You Should Self-Host Right Now (And How)

 Replaces: Bitwarden ($10/year), 1Password ($36/year), LastPass ($36/year) RAM usage: ~50 MB Difficulty: ⭐ Easy

-• Your vault data stays on your server — no third-party breach can expose it
+• Your vault data stays on your server.
+A breach at their datacenter?
+Doesn’t touch you.

 Deploy Vaultwarden